Fanbase > Get Famous on Campus > > > It's up to you to make yourself famous

 Taking that first step of Promoting Yourself Gives You Confidence

 Sometimes people lack the confidence of taking that first step - and starting to "toot their own horn" and promoting themselves.
 Ironically, starting to promote yourself gives you confidence to know that you should continue to promote yourself.
+Your friends and family begin to see examples of your hard work.
 People see you in person and remark "I saw you on..."
 They give you feedback!

 Two College Students Who Tell Their Stories